yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface.markdown

 The `list` command uses the lookup service to extract the information regarding the services.

 A service's entry in the lookup is leased and kept until the next renewal attempt fails.
-If the service is not properly shutdown, i.e. abruptly terminated, it doesn't unregister itself from the lookup service.
+If the service is not properly shutdown, i.e. abruptly terminated, it doesn't un register itself from the lookup service.
 Thus, attempts to call `list` will still display the service until its lease expires.

 For defaults and configuration options, refer to [Jini Lookup Service configuration]({%currentadmurl%}/network-lookup-service-configuration.html) settings for `minMaxServiceLease` property.